• Skip to main content

 Medication

-Pain medication includes those you can purchase over the counter (off the shelf) and those prescribed by doctors.
+Pain medication includes those you can purchase over the counter (off the shelf) and those prescribed by family medicine providers.
 Examples of over-the-counter pain relievers are acetaminophen, ibuprofen, and naproxen.
 These medications are effective at relieving mild to moderate pain on a short-term basis.

-For severe chronic pain, doctors may prescribe pain medication that can only be obtained with a prescription.
+For severe chronic pain, family medicine providers may prescribe pain medication that can only be obtained with a prescription.
 However, long-term use of these medicines can lead to unwanted side effects, and there is a potential of becoming addicted to prescription pain medications.

 Implanted Pain Pumps